ericgolftourney/StoreLocatorPlus/readme.txt

 == Frequently Asked Questions ==

-= Why a license fee? =

-It helps us support the product and provide regular updates.

-= Are there any other fees? =

-No, just the initial license fee.
-Upgrades are free.

 = What are the terms of the license? =

 The license is based on GPL.
 You get the code, feel free to modify it as you